Notes with the power of Git.

 Is my data private?

 Yes.
 GitScribe has no analytics, no telemetry, and no account requirement.
 Your repo lives on your device and the Git provider you choose - we never see it.
-Git itself is your backup; nothing about your notes ever passes through our servers.

 When is iOS coming?

 iOS is on the roadmap.
 We're focusing on a great Android v1 first, then a beta for iPhone & iPad shortly after.
-Sign up for the waitlist and pick "iOS" - we'll email you when it's ready.

 How is this different from desktop-first notes tools?